Mayukh-Banik/MatVecNew/README.md

 # MatVec

-**MatVec** is a library for performing matrix-vector operations on the GPU using NumPy arrays, PyBind11, and CUDA.
-It is designed for NVIDIA GPUs.
+**MatVec** is a python library meant to be a replacement for any NumPy operations on CUDA capable GPUs.
+Creation of MatVec classes currently can only be done with existing NumPy arrays due to too many creation routines for one person at this time, although once created, existing arrays will behave exactly the same as NumPy code on the CPU.

+Must be built from source with CUDA > 12 due to a bug in CUDA 11.5.

 ## Features